Lobelia: sowing, planting, growing and care

 Planting and sowing

-Where to plant lobelia
+Where to plant Lobelia?

-When to sow and plant lobelia
+When to sow and plant Lobelia?

-Sow annual lobelia from March under cover.
+Sow annual Lobelia from March under cover.

-Plant perennial Lobelia in open ground from March to June, after spring frosts in cold climates, or in September–October in warm climates.
+Plant perennial Lobelia in open ground from March to June, after spring frosts in cold climates, in September–October in warm climates.

-How to plant and sow lobelia
+How to plant and sow Lobelia?

 In open ground